edhowland/viper/README.md

 - Copy and Paste: Shift+right, left arrows to select text and Ctrl-C, X and V to Coy, Cut and Paste.
 - Search and Reverse Search.
 (Ctrl-F. Ctrl-R).
 Ctrl-G to continue searching in the last direction.
 - Replace Replace text in conjunction with search.
-- Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
+- Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them if needed.
 - Package Support: Extends Viper with multiple packages including Viper commands,Aliases and  Ruby library code.
 - Help system, including keyboard help(like VO+k in Mac VoiceOver)